 We also know that there was instances where they were looking into general counsel James Baker, and he's no longer in that position at the FBI.

-What was what was his involvement?
+What was his involvement?

 Was there leaking?